jayckaiser/adastra-analysis/README.md

 ```
 screenplays:

-  output_directory: where should the screenplays be saved?
+  output_directory:        [REQUIRED] base output directory to save screenplays
-  where (optional): apply an optional SQL where filter to the dataset before any screenplays are created
+  where:                   [OPTIONAL] where-clause to apply to the dataset before every screenplay

   screenplays:

-    [screenplay_style1]:
-      folder: name of the output folder to save the screenplay files to
-      justify: at how many characters should the text wrap to the next line?
+  [screenplay1]:           [REQUIRED] key to query, accessible via `--screenplays screenplay1`
+    folder                 [REQUIRED] output subfolder under {output_directory}
+    justify                [REQUIRED] how wide should the output be (justify-width)
-      line_sep: how should lines be separated?
+    line_sep               [REQUIRED] how should lines be separated
-      add_columns: additional columns to add to the dataset (useful for filtering on windows, etc.)

-      categories:

-        [category1]:
+    where:                 [OPTIONAL] where-clause to apply before the query

+    categories:            [REQUIRED] filters to segregate the text into styles
+      [category_name1]:    [REQUIRED] name of category (unqueriable, but used to track progress)
-          where: where-filter to specify which lines are formatted in this style
+        where              [REQUIRED] where-clause to filter which lines use the given category style
-          style: which parts of the row are included in the formatting, and how?
-          justify (optional): should this format use different formatting from the rest of the output?
+        style              [REQUIRED] shape of the output with columns used (i.e. "{column1}: {column2}")
-          textwrap_offset (default 0): how far should wrapped lines be offset from the left edge?
+        textwrap_offset    [OPTIONAL] how far should wrapped text be indented; defaults to 0

-          formatting (optional): this is where optional formatting is applied to parts of `style`

-            [column_part1]: name of column to include in the formatting (must be defined in `style`); if a key is not defined here, default formatting is applied
-              strip_quotes (default False): should wrapper quotes be removed?
+        formatting:        [OPTIONAL] special formatting rules for columns specified in `style`; defaults to no-formatting
+          [column1]:       [OPTIONAL] part of `style` being formatted; corresponds to a column in the dataset
+            strip_quotes   [OPTIONAL] remove wrapper quotes; defaults to False
-              upper (default False): should the text be cast to uppercase?
+            upper          [OPTIONAL] cast the column text to uppercase; defaults to False
-              lower (default False): should the text be cast to lowercase?
+            lower          [OPTIONAL] cast the column text to lowercase; defaults to False
-              title (default False): should the text be cast to title-case?
+            title          [OPTIONAL] cast the column text to titlecase; defaults to False
-              offset (default 0): how far should the line part be offset from the left edge?
-              prefix (default ""): what text should be prefixed to the text?
-              postfix (default ""): what text should be postfixed to the text?

-            [column_part2]:
+            offset         [OPTIONAL] offset the column text from by left edge with spaces; defaults to 0
+            prefix         [OPTIONAL] prefix the column text with a string; defaults to ""
+            postfix        [OPTIONAL] postfix the column text with a string; defaults to ""

+          [column2]:
             ...

-        [category2]:
+      [category_name2]:
         ...

-    [screenplay_style2]:
+  [screenplay2]:
     ...
 ```

 I've created three versions of outputs already.
 If someone has a better idea for how to best improve readability for the output, please let me know!